-Q: What is currently the one piece one should invest in that will be both sustainable and consistently in fashion in one’s warbrobe?
+Q: What is currently the one-piece one should invest in that will be both sustainable and consistently in fashion in one’s wardrobe?

 Tailoring is currently one of the biggest and most empowering trends and certainly creates a timeless look.
 Blazers are a great way to dress up or dress down a look and the tailoring will help to define what direction you’re going in.
 Below are three looks that I would definitely suggest as investments for a sustainable and fashionable wardrobe.

 Ultimately, if what you’re looking to focus on are beautifully made pieces that will last, the sustainable luxury fashion is a great route to explore.
 When garments are well made they last longer and remain intact well after washing or drycleaning.
 They also tend to be timeless (hello, Chanel suit!)

 If what you want to do is focus on consuming less Fast Fashion, and really embrace the notion that you, as a consumer, really do make an impact on the future of our planet, here are the best tips to consider in building a sustainable wardrobe: